Wimbledon's head groundsman defends state of courts

-LONDON The quality of Wimbledon's courts have been criticized by some players but the head groundsman at the All England Club says there are not significantly different to previous years.
+LONDON (Reuters) - The quality of Wimbledon's courts have been criticized by some players but the head groundsman at the All England Club says there are not significantly different to previous years.

 The courts came under fire when French player Kristina Mladenovic slated the Court 18 surface after her defeat by American Alison Riske on Thursday.